CMPUT 676: Optimization and Decision-Making under Uncertainty

 Course Overview

-Many real-world problems involve making decisions, over a period of time, in the presence of different forms of uncertainty.
-These challenges arise in Internet advertising, energy sustainability, transportation, financial trading, healthcare, and a wide range of problems in artificial intelligence and machine learning.
-In different application scenarios, these specific decision problems might look different at first glance; however, the models and algorithms needed to address them are often similar.
+Many real-world problems involve making decisions over time in the presence of various forms of uncertainty.
+These challenges arise in fields such as Internet advertising, energy sustainability, transportation, financial trading, healthcare, and a wide range of problems in artificial intelligence and machine learning.
+Although these specific decision problems may initially appear different in various application scenarios, the models and algorithms needed to address them are often similar.

-In this research-oriented course, we will review recent developments and discuss open directions in the general field of decision-making under uncertainty via several modern optimization lenses.
-We will start by giving a brief introduction to convex optimization.
-Topics in this part include basic concepts of convex sets and convex functions, canonical convex problems, Lagrange multipliers, duality theory, KKT optimality conditions, and standard convex optimization algorithms.
-After that, we will discuss models and algorithms to handle different forms of uncertainty in optimization and decision-making.
-Major topics to be covered include: i) Online algorithms and Online optimization; ii) Stochastic optimization, learning, and approximation; and iii) Algorithmic game theory + Mechanism design.
-These topics are highly interdisciplinary – they have strong ties to various disciplines such as theoretical computer science, artificial intelligence, machine learning, economics, operations research, statistics, and control.
-The course is theoretical in nature, but most problems considered will be motivated and illustrated by practical examples.
+In this research-oriented course, we will review recent developments and discuss open directions in the general field of decision-making under uncertainty through several modern optimization lenses.
+We will begin with a brief introduction to convex optimization, covering basic concepts of convex sets and convex functions, canonical convex problems, Lagrange multipliers, duality theory, KKT optimality conditions, and standard convex optimization algorithms.
+Following this, we will explore models and algorithms designed to handle different forms of uncertainty in optimization and decision-making.
+Major topics include: i) online optimization and competitive analysis; ii) stochastic optimization, learning, and approximation; and iii) algorithmic game theory and mechanism design.
+These topics are highly interdisciplinary, with strong connections to theoretical computer science, artificial intelligence, machine learning, economics, operations research, statistics, and control.
+While the course is theoretical in nature, most problems discussed will be motivated and illustrated by practical examples.

 Course topics; Logistics